-Now back in Stockholm and completing a bachelor’s degree in tourism studies, I still continue to actively collect Tallinn tourist guides from the Soviet era.
+Even after my permanent return to Stockholm I still actively collect Tallinn tourist guides from the Soviet era.
 At their core, these guides manage to capture the exciting essence of tourist information from that time.
 It is captivating material with a lot of value, both aesthetically and educationally, and that is why I am eager to share it with you.

 All of the images seen on this blog are used only as reference material and belong to their owners.
-These images are taken from different tourist guide books published in Tallinn between 1950 and 1991.
 None of the images or quotes have been modified or edited in any way.
-In addition, in each post the quotes and texts belong to the accompanying picture.